philiplinden/bevy_repl/README.md

 and `bevy_ratatui` for terminal input and output.
 The plugin adds a text input area below the terminal output for interaction even in headless mode.

-- Unobtrusive TUI console below normal terminal output
+- Unobtrusive TUI console below normal terminal output to stdout
 - Command parsing and CLI features from `clap`
 - Observer-based command execution system with full Bevy ECS access for both read and write operations
 - Logging integration with `bevy_log` and `tracing` for unified output display